HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_rs_sidecar_log.md

 -   `system-err-log` - exposes the log file at /var/profile/logs/server1/SystemErr.log.

 ## Configure custom sidecar containers
 The custom sidecar container will use the image named `logging-sidecar` to generate the container.
 This custom sidecar container has the ability to expose the logs from the rotating logs and filename pattern match functionality.
-The default logs (`system-out-log` & `system-err-log`) will also use this image to generate the container.
+The default logs (`system-out-log` and `system-err-log`) also use this image to generate the container.

 As an additional feature for the rotating logs,  the custom sidecar container has a script that is capable of finding the recently updated log file and fetching the logs from that file.
 The script can also find a file from a pattern matching file name.